drovak/os8diskserver/SerialDisk/docs/how-to.md

 	.

+If your RK05 image had room on SYS: then 'SAVE SYS BUILD' would do.

 That's it!
 You're all done.
-To test out the handlers, try printing the directory of SDB0.
-If this works, you know you've successfully gotten the handlers installed.
+To test out the new resident handler, try printing the directory of SDB0.
+If this works, you know you've successfully gotten the resident handler entry points enabled.

 	.DIR SDB0:/P